aniasobo/birdsarentreal/README.md

 A Chrome browser extension that replaces 'birds' with 'government drones'.

-Are you sick of the lie that birds really exist? **Download this extension from the Chrome store**.
+Are you sick of the lie that birds really exist? **Download this extension from the Chrome Web Store**.

 Oh wait, you still believe that birds are real?
-[Wake up bro](https://www.reddit.com/r/BirdsArentReal/).
-[They aren't](https://birdsarentreal.com/pages/the-history).
+[Wake up bro, they aren't](https://birdsarentreal.com/pages/the-history).
+Just [look at the evidence](https://www.reddit.com/r/BirdsArentReal/).

 ## Live action